EvolEcolGroup/Miller_2019_BioRxiv_SDM/README.md

 Species input files are automatically downloaded from the GBIF database while running the code.
 Current species ranges must be requested to Birdlife.
-Climate input files available upon request (Michela Leonardi ml897cam.ac.uk; Andrea Manica am315@cam.ac.uk)
+Climate input files available upon request to Andrea Manica am315@cam.ac.uk.